 - LocationTechnology Centre Mongstad in Mongstad, Norway

-Earl Goetheer is professor at Delft University of Technology, where he specialises in large-scale energy storage and principal scientist at the Netherlands Organisation for Applied Scientific Research (TNO), where he does research on CO2 capture and utilisation processes.
-He received a PhD in chemical engineering from Eindhoven University of Technology and MSc in organic chemistry and process engineering from Wageningen University.
-In his career of over 20 years in chemical engineering, he has participated in a number of major international research programmes on carbon capture and utilisation (CCUS) technology (CASTOR, CESAR, CAPRICE, OCTAVIUS, ICAP).
-He has published more than 100 scientific papers and holds more than 40 patents in process engineering.
+Earl Goetheer is a professor at TU Delft (specialisation: energy storage) and chief technology officer at High Tech XL (a venture building company).
+He holds a PhD in chemical engineering from Eindhoven University of Technology and an MSc in organic chemistry and process technology from Wageningen University.
+In his career (including as Principal Scientist at TNO) of more than 20 years in chemical technology, he has participated in a number of major international research programmes in carbon capture and utilisation (CCUS) technology (CASTOR, CESAR, CAPRICE, OCTAVIUS, ICAP).
+He has published more than 100 scientific papers and holds more than 60 patents in the field of process engineering.

 One of the experts from ConsenCUS will teach you more about the latest findings of and techniques developed in the 4-year international innovation project under EU Horizon 2020.
 It explores how electrochemically driven carbon capture and conversion innovations can combine safe transport and/or safe storage through economically viable networks and clusters, with a specific focus on the interaction of local communities with technological developments.